ACCRE-SWE/Container-Recipies/README.md

+# ACCRE Containers
-# Singularity Recipies and Dockerfiles for niche softwares.
+Singularity Recipies and Dockerfiles for niche softwares.